 - a numeric value,

-- the content of a JSON file, a CSV file, a Pickle file, etc.
+- the content of a JSON file, a CSV file, a Pickle file, a Parquet file, etc.

 - the content of one or multiple database table(s),